steno/oysmoh/_posts/0001-01-01-marketplace-individual.md

 No matter where you live, you can use the Marketplace to compare plans and enroll in coverage.

-See what your state is doing:
+See what your LGA is doing:

 ## How the Marketplace works